WindyMelodies/APThreshold/README.md

 ## Support

-If you are having issues, please contact us at guoshengyi@tju.edu.cn or pengzhanzhang@tju.edu.cn.
+If you have issues, please contact us at guoshengyi@tju.edu.cn or pengzhanzhang@tju.edu.cn.

 ## Cite